DP2203/API-INTEGRATION-AND-DATA-VISUALIZATION-weather-Data-/README.md

 # Weather Dashboard

 This project is a simple weather dashboard built with Flask.
-It fetches real-time weather data from the OpenWeatherMap API and visualizes temperature and humidity using Matplotlib and Seaborn.
+It fetches real-time weather data from the WeatherAPI.com API and visualizes temperature and humidity using Matplotlib and Seaborn.

 ## Features
 - Enter any city to view its current weather.